simison/simison.github.io/_posts/2016-08-23-whats-going-on-with-couchsurfing-verification.markdown

 Current CouchSurfing's <a href="https://www.couchsurfing.com/get_verified">get verified page</a> (<em>visible only for registered, non-verified members</em>), or <a href="/blog/images/cs-get-verified-page-06-2017.png">See screenshot (06/2017)</a>.

 <h3>Refunds hard to get</h3>

-For refunds, <a href="https://support.couchsurfing.org/hc/en-us/articles/214633027-Verification-Payment-Questions">you can fill a form</a> but <a href="https://twitter.com/Marionfyrd/status/899341152754839557">it will take a while</a> before they'll get back to you.
+If you verified and want a refund refunds, <a href="https://support.couchsurfing.org/hc/en-us/articles/214633027-Verification-Payment-Questions">you can fill a form</a> but <a href="https://twitter.com/Marionfyrd/status/899341152754839557">it will take a while</a> before they'll get back to you.

 Here's a better idea: